We decided to tackle our outside space as it needed an update and some sprucing up.

 We tried our best to be creative and come up with suggestions, but we couldn’t see the wood for the trees.
 It wasn’t until we got all the mess/debris cleared that we could plan the way forward.
 As you can see in the photograph, clearing up was a big job.

 Following this, we gave ourselves time to reflect, coming up with a few ideas, here and there.
 Ideas discussed included an orangery; a conservatory; and even an ornamental patio.
 But, with our budget rapidly shrinking due to the kitchen and unforeseen, resulting expenditure, we finally settled on laying down a decking area.
 Thank goodness, we made a good decision.
 The outside space has given us so much pleasure.
 I love to sit outside with a cup of coffee – even on a cold sunny day.
-For me, it was the perfect choice!!
+For me, it was a perfect choice!!

 Updating the Decking Boards